beasleyDOTcom/data-structures-and-algorithms/data-structures/REadME.md

 Be sure to follow your language/frameworks standard naming conventions (e.g. C# uses PascalCasing for all method and class names).

 ## Approach & Efficiency
-Started in class and then worked on it step by step asking for help along the way when I got stuck
+Started in class and then worked on it step by step asking for help along the way when I got stuck which helped a lot.